-A4.1.2 Oxidation of UO_2 -Oxidation of the fuel, UO_2 , is possible only if the fuel is exposed directly to air in the DCSS.
+A4.1.2 Oxidation of UO2-Oxidation of the fuel, UO2, is possible only if the fuel is exposed directly to air in the DCSS.
 A comprehensive review of the mechanisms and kinetics of fuel oxidation has been performed (38).
-Typical spent fuels oxidize by first forming either U3O7 or U4O9, phases that are more dense than the original UO2.
+Typical spent fuels oxidize by first forming either $U_3O_7$ or $U_4O_9$ , phases that are more dense than the original UO2.
 This first transition is accompanied by a net contraction of the fuel, relieving mechanical stress on the cladding.
 Oxidation typically occurs first along the fuel grain boundaries.
-Thus, the release of fission gases, such as 85Kr, to the DCSS relatively early during this transition is possible.
-Upon further exposure to air, the fuel is oxidized to U3O8, a phase which is approximately 36 % less dense than the original fuel.
-The swelling of the fuel as U3O8 forms has been shown to supply sufficient mechanical stress to split the cladding (39,40).
-U_3O_8 formed by oxidation of the fuel is a fine powder that spalls from the fuel surface.
+Thus, the release of fission gases, such as Kr, to the DCSS relatively early during this transition is possible.
+Upon further exposure to air, the fuel is oxidized to $U_3O_8$ , a phase which is approximately 36 % less dense than the original fuel.
+The swelling of the fuel as $U_3O_8$ forms has been shown to supply sufficient mechanical stress to split the cladding (39,40).
+U3O8 formed by oxidation of the fuel is a fine powder that spalls from the fuel surface.
 The release of fines and/or fuel relocation from split cladding must be evaluated if U3O8 formation is suspected.
 The extent of oxidation of irradiated UO2 is a time and temperaturedependant phenomenon.
-In addition, the oxidation of spent fuel to U_3O_8 has been shown (41) to be burnup-dependent.
-As burnup increases, the soluble fission products and actinides stabilize the matrix and inhibit the formation of U3O8.
+In addition, the oxidation of spent fuel to $U_3O_8$ has been shown (41) to be burnup-dependent.
+As burnup increases, the soluble fission products and actinides stabilize the matrix and inhibit the formation of $U_3O_8$ .
 For example, at 229°C, the reported incubation time for crack propagation due to fuel oxidation was approximately 1000 h for a rod with an assembly average burnup of about 12 MWd/kg U, whereas a rod with an assembly average burnup of about 30 MWd/kg showed no sign of splitting or dilation after 5962 h (39).
 At the lower temperatures expected during extended storage, oxidation of even low-burnup fuels will take sufficiently long, at least months or years, that detection and mitigation of the off-normal condition should prevent fuel oxidation from being a concern.
 At higher burnup levels, under the conditions of extended storage, sufficient oxidation to propagate cladding defects should not occur and no mitigative measures are required.
 Excessive oxidation of defected SNF should be considered in transferring SNF.

-A4.1.3 Oxidation of Zircaloy -Excessive oxidation of the Zircaloy cladding combined with an internal stress can potentially breach the cladding.
+A4.1.3 Oxidation of Zircaloy®-Excessive oxidation of the Zircaloy® cladding combined with an internal stress can potentially breach the cladding.
 Cladding failure could result in a risk of contamination of the interior of the confinement vessel and needs to be evaluated for retrievability.
-Oxidation of the Zircaloy (42) is a thermally induced process.
+Oxidation of the Zircaloy(33) (42) is a thermally induced process.
 Dry storage under inert gas conditions leads to no further increase in the oxide layer over and above the condition of final discharge from the reactor, since the storage conditions rule out the presence of oxidizing substances.
-Above 300°C, significant oxidation of the cladding may occur during the storage period, depending on the temperature and amount of air ingress.
-The extent of oxidation and the effect on the ability of the cladding to contain the fuel should be evaluated in the event of an air ingress when temperatures exceed this threshold.
-The temperature-dependent oxidation of Zircaloy is discussed in detail by Rothman (42).
+In the event of air ingress, dry oxidation at storage temperatures below 300°C is probably of no concern since the extent of oxidation is much smaller than the cladding thickness.
+Above 300°C, oxidation of the cladding should be evaluated, depending on the temperature and amount of air.
+Oxidation of Zircaloy(30) has been discussed.